Blen-E/Blen-E.github.io/_portfolio/psas.md

 ---

-## Flatsat Breakboard Project
+## FlatSat Breakout board project

 ### Overview
-A "flatsat" is a an flat or open satellite that allows you to conduct system integration, software development, testing, and debugging.
+A "flatSat" is a an flat or open satellite that allows you to conduct system integration, software development, testing, and debugging.
 I worked on schematic and PCB layout of the flatsat breakout board, a board that connects various flatsat boards together.

 ### Contributions
 - Schematic and PCB layout
-- Research on Oresat connectors
+- Research on OreSat connectors
 - Documentation via git

+### Flatsat breakout schematic and PCB

+### Flatsat table set up